Official websites use .gov

 secured debt

-Debt backed by a mortgage, pledge of collateral, or other lien; debt for which the creditor has the right to pursue specific pledged property upon default.
+Debt backed by a mortgage, pledge of collateral, or other lien.
 Examples include home mortgages, auto loans and tax liens.

 statement of financial affairs

-A series of questions the debtor must answer in writing concerning sources of income, transfers of property, lawsuits by creditors, etc. (There is an official form a debtor must use.)
+A detailed form that the debtor completes and files with the court with answers to a series of questions the debtor must answer in writing concerning sources of income, transfers of property, lawsuits by creditors, etc. View the official form.

 statement of intention